 Otherwise, it’s Fairbanks.
 You won’t have to be dressed like you dress for going to a sports event in the Lower 48s.
-This means old blue jeans, hiking boots, flip flops or Birkenstocks, a light weight jacket in case of gray sky and a flannel shirt is just fine.
+This means old blue jeans, hiking boots, flip flops or Birkenstocks, a light-weight jacket in case of gray sky and a flannel shirt are just fine.

 Get a bite before the game

 No, of course not from a mosquito.
 But it’s best you when you attend the game to have had dinner already.
 You won’t get any food after the game ends except at the usual fast food restaurants.
 And, I mean it’s your vacation, right?
 You should enjoy the special culinaries of Alaska and Fairbanks.
 Salmon, buffalo and reindeer are must-tries.
 There are also great breweries in Fairbanks and its outskirts as well as locally made vodka.
 Get a glimpse at Alaska’s harvested food too.

 My outfit of the day for summer solstice